dyte-submissions/dyte-vit-2022-SrinathG7/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-1.Clone the the github repo.
+1.Clone the the github repo.<br />
-2.type npm install inside your terminal
+2.type npm install inside your terminal<br />
-3.initial the cli tool globally by typing "npm install -g" in the terminal 4.make sure you have the csv file conatining all the project repos within the director 5.now type "lakshmiStartAagidu --file {'file-name.csv'} --dependancy {'dependancy'}" to check the version(Task-1).
+3.initial the cli tool globally by typing "npm install -g" in the terminal<br />
+4.make sure you have the csv file conatining all the project repos within the director<br />
+5.now type "lakshmiStartAagidu --file {'file-name.csv'} --dependancy {'dependancy'}" to check the version(Task-1).<br />
-7.now type "lakshmiStartAagidu --file {'file-name.csv'} --dependancy {'dependancy'}" --update  to check the version(Task-1) and get the update PR column which contains the link to update the out-dated package.
+7.now type "lakshmiStartAagidu --file {'file-name.csv'} --dependancy {'dependancy'}" --update  to check the version(Task-1) and get the update PR column which contains the link to update the out-dated package.<br />

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`